 Dim myword As Integer

 You can also declare multiple variables.
 Like this:

 Dim myword,myword2,myword3 as Integer

-Note: "myword" is the name of my first variable, "myword2" is the name of my second variable and "myword3" is the name of the third variable.
-"String" is the type of all these variable.
+Note: "myword" is the name of my first variable, "myword2" is the name of my second variable, and "myword3" is the name of the third variable.
+"String" is the type of all these variables.

 You can also declare multiple variables of different types.
 Like this:

 (optional) You can use the "Public" keyword to declare public module-level variable.

 Note: you have replaced the keyword "Dim" with the keyword "Public".